flubu-core/FlubuCore.CakePlugin/README.md

 Plugin adds Cake addins to FlubuCore ``` ITaskContext ``` interface:  ``` context.CakeTasks() ```

-Following FlubuCore example uses Cake.Docker addin which is added as nuget package
+Following FlubuCore example uses Cake.Docker addin which is added as nuget package.
+This is just an example you should not use Cake addin for docker as FlubuCore has it's own tasks for docker.

     [NugetPackage("Cake.FileHelpers", "3.1.0")]
     [NugetPackage("FlubuCore.CakePlugin", "1.1.0")]